orbforge/orb-docs/docs/integrations/stream-deck.md

 ### Adding Orb to Your Stream Deck

 1. Open the Stream Deck software
-2. Locate the Orb action in the actions list
+2. Locate the Orb plugin in the actions list.
+Two actions are available to you.
+  - Show Score
+  - Show Lag
-3. Drag the Orb action to a button on your Stream Deck
+3. Drag the action to a button on your Stream Deck

+### Configuring an Action
-4. Configure which metric you want to display:
+1. Configure what data you want to display:
+  - **Show Score** lets you pick from 4 scores:
     - **Orb Score**: Your overall connectivity quality score
+    - **Responsiveness Score**: Your overall connectivity quality score
+    - **Speed Score**: Your overall connectivity quality score
+    - **Reliability Score**: Your overall connectivity quality score
+  - **Show Latency** lets you pick from 2 metrics:
     - **Lag**: Network lag measurements
     - **Latency**: Current latency metrics

-### Connecting to a Remote Orb
+2. Specify the Orb to query for the data being displayed

+By default, the plugin is configured to query a local orb running on the machine connected to the Stream Deck.
 If you want to display data from an Orb running on another machine on your local network:

-1. Click on the Orb action in your Stream Deck configuration
+- Click on the Orb action in your Stream Deck configuration
-2. Enter the IP address or hostname of the machine running Orb
+- Enter the IP address or hostname of the machine running Orb.
+Make sure to include the port.
+The default local API port is 7080.
-3. Ensure the Local API is enabled on that remote machine
+- Ensure the Local API is enabled on that remote machine

 ## Troubleshooting